 Note: The vast majority of the incidents are not as serious as they first appear or sound on the radio and most end uneventfully.
 Many of the problems are the result of a faulty warning indicator light, not a real problem.
 But at both Airports, our rescue crews prepare for the worst and will always respond accordingly.

 Guidelines for News Media Live Truck Staging Area and Parking

 Live Truck Staging Area

-There is a live truck Staging Area east of Terminals 4 on the Departures Level of the airport with certain conditions and requirements.
+There is a live truck Staging Area between Terminals 1 and 2 on the Departures Level (upper level) of the airport roadway with certain conditions and requirements.
 If a crew does not follow our procedures, their vehicle will be ticketed and/or towed and the station will be prohibited from returning to the curb area of the airport for six months.

-The crew or Assignment Desk must call the Public Information Officer (PIO) in advance to secure a spot at the curb east of Terminal 4.
+The crew or Assignment Desk must call the Public Information Officer (PIO) in advance to secure a spot at the curb between Terminals 1 and 2 (closer to Terminal 2).
 The PIO will make arrangements for the crew and identify the exact location.